MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 1. change to docker dir `cd *path to repository*/docker/`
 2. For artistic style transfer: `docker-compose -f docker-compose-nvidia.yml  run stylecam`
    You might have to start it a second time when it does not find `/dev/video13`.
-   Starting the program the first time will take some time, since the networks are optimized to your gpu.
+   Starting the program the first time will take several minutes, since the networks are optimized to your gpu.
+   If you encounter an out of memory error during this optimization, just restart.
 If you encounter an error concerning permissions for /dev/video12 or /dev/video13 run `sudo chmod 777 /dev/video1*`
 3. The new webcam device is `/dev/video12`.
 Test it with `fflpay /dev/video12`.

 ### How to stop the webcam: